tiny-design/tiny-design/README.md

 ## Warning

-This repository is still under the development
+This repository is still under development

 ## Demos